DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-01-10-migrating-publish-statuses.md

 ---
-layout: page
 title: Migrating publish statuses
-description: How old UCAS status and enrichment status should map to a single new status.
+description: How old UCAS status and enrichment status should map to a single new status
 date: 2019-01-10
 ---